neeilan/splat/README.md

 cd splat/
 ./build.sh
 ```
-The `splat` executable should not be available for use.
+The `splat` executable should now be available for use.

 To learn about writing testfiles (and whether your compiler needs a binding script), see [examples](./examples)